a conversation series.

 I am not here to present this program as a self-mastery course, a way to fix yourself, or even heal from anything.
 I’m not interested in telling you how to live your life or deliver the formula to be a wild woman, a good mother, a whole human being, whatever.
 I do not know what's best for you given your own uniqueness that you bring to the table—only you do.

-What I am driven to share with you is an invitation to create an inclusive community, to gaze into the nature of things, to question deeply with me.
+What I am driven to share with you is an invitation to create a brave space to gaze into the nature of things, to question deeply with me.

-That is really the primary focus of this project: story-telling embodied as a kind of witnessing, listening, listening, weaving, sharing, remembering, imagining.
-This will be an opportunity to engage in soul-centered mythopoetic work that’s willing to dive down, inquire deeply, and unravel, as well as rise up, speak out, and take up space.
+That is really the primary focus of this project: personal story-telling and receiving embodied as a kind of witnessing, listening, listening, weaving, sharing, remembering, imagining.
+This will be an opportunity to engage in soul-centered work that’s willing to dive down, inquire deeply, and unravel, as well as rise up, speak out, and take up space.

 As creator of WILD MOTHER, I am passionate about fostering a platform to share real stories, from real people, who are showing up, stirring the pot, and having the conversations that are needing to be had.